astronomer/docs/astro/configure-deployment-resources.md

 ## Scheduler resources

 The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks when the dependencies are met.

+Scheduler resources must be set for each Deployment and are managed separately from cluster-level infrastructure.
 To ensure that your tasks have the CPU and memory required to complete successfully on Astro, you can set:

 - **Scheduler Resources**: Determine the total CPU and memory allocated to each scheduler in your Deployment, defined as Astronomer Units (AU).
 One AU is equivalent to 0.1 CPU and 0.375 GiB of memory.
 The default scheduler size is 5 AU, or .5 CPU and 1.88 GiB memory.
 The number of schedulers running in your Deployment is determined by **Scheduler Count**, but all schedulers are created with the same CPU and memory allocations.

 - **Scheduler Count**: Move the slider to select the number of schedulers for the Deployment.
 Each scheduler is provisioned with the AU you specified in the **Scheduler Resources** field.
 For example, if you set scheduler resources to 10 AU and **Scheduler Count** to 2, your Deployment will run with 2 Airflow schedulers using 10 AU each.
 For high availability, Astronomer recommends selecting a minimum of two schedulers.

-Scheduler resources must be set for each Deployment and are managed separately from cluster-level infrastructure.
-Any additional components that Astro requires, including PgBouncer, KEDA, and the triggerer, are managed by Astronomer.

 ### Update scheduler settings